adityaa-develops/CALCULATOR/README.md

 # CALCULATOR
-A calculator build solely with HTML,CSS and basic Javascript
+A calculator built solely with HTML,CSS and basic Javascript